Organisations are shared accounts that groups of people use to collaborate across project(s).

 - Owners have Write permission over their Entity;

-- Only Owners can share their Entity with others transfer Ownership of User Entities;
+- Only Owners can share or transfer Ownership of their Entities with others;

 - Admins have full administrative control (Create, Edit or Delete) over any Entity;

-- Admins can delegate Permissions to other Users;
+- Admins can assign Permissions to other Users;